wisroot-com/xnew/website/docs/manual/xextend.md

 ---

 # xextend
-You can create a component function that extends another component function.
+You can extend the component function using another component function.
 ## arguments
 ```
 xextend(component, ...args);